judyj/simp-doc/docs/contributors_guide/maintenance/SIMP_Puppet_Module_Release_Procedures.rst

 This section will describe the partially-automated, release procedures we use for SIMP-owned Puppet modules.
-Specifically, it describes the procedures to tag a release for a Puppet module project in `GitHub`_ and then deploy that release to `PuppetForge`_ and `packagecloud`_.
+Specifically, it describes the procedures to create a release for a Puppet module project in `GitHub`_ and then deploy that release to `PuppetForge`_ and `packagecloud`_.
 For demonstration purposes, we will be using the ``pupmod-simp-iptables`` project, which uses the ``master`` branch as its development branch.